SteMIDIfactory/P-DOR/README.md

 ## Pipeline description

 1) The P-DOR framework keeps an updated dataset of all ESKAPE genomes from the [BV-BRC](https://www.bv-brc.org/) collection.
-This is called Source Dataset (SD).
+This is called Source Dataset (SD) and it is formatted as a single MASH sketch file (.msh).
 Input genomes are joined with the n most similar ones from the SD to form the Analysis Dataset (AD).
 The selection is performed according to the k-mer distance via Mash.
 2) Using the [Mummer](https://github.com/mummer4/mummer) package, each genome of the AD is aligned to a reference genome (Nucmer) and mutations are detected (show-snps).
 Then, an in-house Python script is used to call coreSNPs.
 3) A Maximum Likelihood phylogeny is inferred using [iqtree](http://www.iqtree.org/).
 4) Epidemiological clusters are assessed on the basis of coreSNPs distances using a threshold value to hypothesize the epidemiological relationship among the strains.
 This parameter must be set manually according to previous studies, or estimated according to the distribution of SNP distances among the AD genomes.